emberjs/rfcs/README.md

 - Updating any part of the RFC prose, in order to keep a written record of the changes and rationale.

-Today, these types of changes do happen.
-We just don't write them down.
-So, merge criteria should be very loose.

 Major changes should have a new RFC.
-The old RFC is later marked "Discontinued" when the replacement is merged.
+The old RFC is moved to the [Discontinued] stage when the replacement is merged.

+## Reference
+[Reference]: #reference

-## Relevant Teams
+### Relevant Teams
 [Relevant Teams]: #relevant-teams

 The RFC template requires indicating the relevant core teams.
 The following table